troperville

 • Villain Song: Tex Richman's rap song, "Let's Talk About Me".

-• What the Hell, Hero?: Kermit was really unhappy that the gang kidnapped Jack Black and only went along with it because there wasn't enough time to get a host legitimately.
+• What the Hell, Hero?: Kermit was really unhappy (or more fittingly, upset and nervous) that the gang kidnapped Jack Black and only went along with it because there wasn't enough time to get a host legitimately.
+It was after all an unlawful act.

-• When the Clock Strikes Twelve: The Muppets have until midnight on the night of the telethon to raise the money for the theater.
+• When the Clock Strikes Twelve: The Muppets have until midnight on the night of the telethon to raise the money for the theatre.

-• Where The Hell Is Springfield: It's never exactly pointed out how far Smalltown, USA is from LA, but it's far enough that Walter, in all his years as a Muppet fan, has never visited, and they take a bus to get there.
-It's close enough, though, that Mary and Gary can watch the beginning of the telethon on TV there and still get back to LA within the two-hour running time of the telethon - with time to spare.
-Lampshaded by Kermit asking how they got there so fast, and Gary and Mary say they traveled by map.
+• Where the Hell Is Springfield?: It's never exactly pointed out how far Smalltown, USA is from LA, but it's far enough that Walter, in all his years as a Muppet fan, has never visited, and they take a bus to get there.

 • According to the map at the beginning of the movie, it seems to be in Nebraska or Kansas.